All BMW K bikes are fuel

 will just slide over the angled nubs on the side of

-socket or flat screwdriver) and two fuel lines at
+socket or flat screwdriver) and remove the fuel lines at

 the front and rear of the fuel rail.
 Note that if